nxp-imx-support/meta-imx-frdm/README.md

 Matter support:
 ---------------
-This repository also contains Yocto recipes to add  matter support for FRDM i.MX93 based on i.MX Matter 2024 Q3.
+This repository also contains Yocto recipes to add matter support for i.MX FRDM platform based on i.MX Matter 2024 Q3.

 Here are steps on how to build the Yocto image with integrated OpenThread Border Router.